iHelen Pinch, Omar Brown, Jonathan Jeffers, and Shannon Rose, summer staff

 Reception/Administrative Assistant: Two receptionists work closely with Marlboro’s administrative team and serve as a primary point of contact for visitors and audience members throughout the summer.
 Strong organizational, communication, and writing skills, attention to detail, and the ability to multi-task are essential.
 Must also enjoy working with the public and be comfortable answering phone, email, and in-person inquiries.
 A knowledge of chamber music and experience with social media is helpful.

-Lifeguard: The lifeguard spends fair weather days supervising the private festival beach at a nearby lake (4.5 miles from campus) that is fondly referred to by participants and staff as “the pond.”
-The lifeguard also assists with parking at concerts and may assist the stage crew or members of the festival staff as necessary when weather does not permit pond-going.
+Lifeguard: The lifeguard spends fair weather days supervising the private festival beach at a nearby lake that is fondly referred to by participants and staff as “the pond.”
+The lifeguard also assists with parking at concerts and may assist the stage crew or members of the festival staff when weather does not permit pond-going.
 Must be at least 18 and have or complete a lifeguard certification.

 Questions?

-If you have any questions about summer employment at Marlboro, please contact Jody Alan Lee at jlee@marlboromusic.org or Brigid Mary Lucey at blucey@marlboromusic.org
+If you have questions about summer employment at Marlboro, please contact Carl Garbie (cgarbie@marlboromusic.org) or Jody Alan Lee (jlee@marlboromusic.org).

 Sign up to receive program announcements, exclusive recordings, treasures from our historic archive, and more.